open-pioneer/trails-openlayers-base-packages/src/packages/authentication/README.md

 ### Enforcing authentication

 Some applications require the user to be always logged in.
-If that is not the case, the user is to be presented with some _Fallback_.
-Depending on the authentication plugin used by the application, a fallback may be implemented as a login prompt, or as a simple message.

-Some plugins to not provide a visual fallback but an "effect" instead: an action to perform, such as a redirect to the authentication provider.

 Authentication can be enforced by wrapping the application with the `<ForceAuth />` component: